Rajdarn/GridlessRefactor/README.md

 # GridlessRefactor
-A simple plugin that fixes (mostly) the Godot export from GridlessDB to work with godot 4
+A simple plugin that fixes (mostly) the Godot export from GridlessDB to work with Godot 4

 # How to install and use:
 Download gridlessrefactor.zip and unzip into your Godot_project/addons folder.
 Create an addons folder if you don't have one.